Christianity’s bold claims shine brightest when things are darkest.

 We are all called to live and share the Gospel by combining our gifts with others to do the work he has planned for us.

-Saying "Thank you" as we go about our days reminds us who is really in charge
+Gratitude reminds us who is really in charge.

 Unexpected waiting delays can remind us that God is in charge of the details